Ecological, Environmental and Water Resources Engineering

 Welcome!
-I am Dr. Omar I. Abdul-Aziz, an Assistant Professor of Civil & Environmental Engineering at West Virginia University (WVU), Morgantown.
+I am Dr. Omar I. Abdul-Aziz, a tenured Associate Professor of Civil & Environmental Engineering at West Virginia University (WVU), Morgantown.
 My research is highly interdisciplinary, incorporating topics related to the coupled human-natural systems and sustainability sciences and engineering from at-site to regional to global scales.
-I collaborate with engineers, hydrologists, climatologists, biogeochemists, biologists, ecologists, and socio-economic scientists.
-My lab emphasizes the ecological, biogeochemical, hydrological, and water quality aspects of Water Resources Engineering.
-My team aims to develop sustainable Ecological Engineering guidelines, designs, and practices by incorporating ecological and biological sciences into the traditional physical/chemical science based Water Resources Engineering.
-Our goal is to facilitate and devise ecosystem-based designs of water resources infrastructure for achieving sustainability at variable time and space scales under the changing climate, population, land use/cover, and socio-economic stress scenarios.
+I collaborate with environmental engineers, hydrologists, climatologists, biogeochemists, biologists, ecologists, and socio-economic scientists.
+My lab emphasizes the ecological, biogeochemical, hydrological, and water quality aspects of Environmental and Water Resources Engineering.
+My team aims to develop sustainable engineering guidelines, designs, and practices by incorporating ecological and biological sciences into the traditional physical/chemical science based Environmental and Water Resources Engineering.
+Our goal is to facilitate and devise ecosystem-based designs of environmental and water resources infrastructure for achieving sustainability at variable time and space scales under the changing climate, population, land use/cover, and socio-economic stress scenarios.

 Dr. Abdul-Aziz’s CV/RESUME.

-- Scaling, similitude, and organizing principles of hydrological, biogeochemical, ecological, and water quality processes.
+- Scaling, similitude, and organizing principles of hydrological, biogeochemical, ecological, and environmental processes.

 - Robust modeling and predictions of ecohydrological, hydroecological, and water quality variables.